zoltanctoth/ceu-cloud-class/apachespark.md

 >Apache Spark is a **unified** **computing engine** and a set of libraries for **parallel data processing** on computer **clusters** that supports programming languages like R, Python, Java and Scala and **libraries** ranging from SQL to streaming and machine learning and runs everywhere from a laptop to a cluster of thousands of servers making it easy to scale up to big data processing or incredibly large scale

+ - Spark Core: This is the heart of Spark, and is responsible for management functions such as task scheduling.
+Spark Core implements and depends upon a programming abstraction known as Resilient Distributed Datasets (RDDs), which is outside the scope of this class.

+ - Spark SQL: This is Spark’s module for working with structured data, and it is designed to support workloads that combine familiar SQL database queries with more complicated, algorithm-based analytics.
+Spark SQL supports the open source Hive project, and its SQL-like HiveQL query syntax.
+Spark SQL also supports JDBC and ODBC connections, enabling a degree of integration with existing databases, data warehouses and business intelligence tools.
+JDBC connectors can also be used to integrate with Apache Drill, opening up access to an even broader range of data sources.

+ - Spark Streaming: This module supports scalable and fault-tolerant processing of streaming data, and can integrate with established sources of data streams like Flume (optimized for data logs) and Kafka (optimized for distributed messaging).
+Spark Streaming’s design, and its use of Spark’s RDD abstraction, are meant to ensure that applications written for streaming data can be repurposed to analyze batches of historical data with little modification.

+ - MLlib: This is Spark’s scalable machine learning library, which implements a set of commonly used machine learning and statistical algorithms.
+These include correlations and hypothesis testing, classification and regression, clustering, and principal component analysis.

+ - Spark R: This module was added to the 1.4.x release of Apache Spark, providing data scientists and statisticians using R with a lightweight mechanism for calling upon Spark’s capabilities.

+ - GraphX: This module began life as a separate UC Berkeley research project, which was eventually donated to the Apache Spark project.
+GraphX supports analysis of and computation over graphs of data, and supports a version of graph processing’s Pregel API.
+GraphX includes a number of widely understood graph algorithms, including PageRank.

+ #### API Overview
+The Spark API was optimized for manipulating data, with a design that reduced common data science tasks from hundreds or thousands of lines of code to only a few.
+For those familiar with a DataFrames API in other languages like R or pandas in Python, this API will make them feel right at home.

+DataFrame API:
+- Ability to scale from kilobytes of data on a single laptop to petabytes on a large cluster
+- Support for a wide array of data formats and storage systems
+- State-of-the-art optimization and code generation through the Spark SQL

+Language APIs:
+- Python
+- Java
+- Scala
+- R
+- SQL

+#### Data Pipelines
+Spark’s power lies in its ability to combine very different techniques and processes together into a single, coherent, whole.
+Spark crosses boundaries between batch, streaming and interactive workflows in ways that make the user more productive.
+Spark jobs perform multiple operations consecutively, in memory and only spilling to disk when required by memory limitations.
+In use cases such as ETL, these pipelines can become extremely rich and complex, combining large numbers of inputs and a wide range of processing steps into a unified whole that consistently delivers the desired result.

  - **Unified:** Spark is designed to support a wide range of data analytics tasks over the same computing engine and with a consistent set of APIs.
 -> Real world data analytics tasks tend to combine many different processing types and libraries.